Hans Brunhart: Later life

 From 1996 to 2012, Brunhart was chairman of the board directors of the VP Bank.
-He has been an honorary member of the Patriotic Union since 1996 and is occasionally still consulted in politics, most recently by Daniel Risch in 2022.
+He has been an honorary member of the VU since 1996 and is occasionally still consulted in politics, most recently by Daniel Risch in 2022.
+In 1995, Brunhart founded the annual magazine Balzner Neujahrsblätter, and has remained an editor since.

 From 2004 to 2006 he was president of the Liechtenstein-Switzerland society and since 2004 president of the board of trustees in Haus Gutenberg foundation in Balzers.
-In 1995, Brunhart founded the annual magazine Balzner Neujahrsblätter and has remained an editor since.
+He was a founding member and first president of the Association of Liechtenstein Charitable Foundations and Trusts from 2010 to 2020.

 Personal life

-Brunhart married Bernadette Biedermann (born 5 August 1945) on 18 November 1972 and they have three children together.
+Brunhart married Bernadette Biedermann, a women's suffragist, on 18 November 1972 and they have three children together.
 His brother, Arthur Brunhart, served as President of the Landtag of Liechtenstein from 2009 to 2013.